 General method of instruction

-Individual student research projects leading to class discussion
+Seminar discussions, professor's presentations, individual student research projects leading to class discussion and seminar reports

 Completion of Music 500 or its equivalent (or permission of the professor).
-Seniors also welcome, with the permission of the professor.
+Seniors and graduate students in other fields are also welcome, with the permission of the professor.

 Class assignments and grading

-Quality of the assignments, oral and written seminar report, and participation in seminar discussions
+Quality of the short assignments, oral and written seminar report, and participation in seminar discussions